-- In serious cases, the parents of the bully and the victim will be informed, and the bully's parents will be asked to come into school for a meeting. - Victims of bullying will receive support and help to develop strategies for dealing with bullying. - The School will look at why the bully is behaving like this and how they can be helped to avoid such behaviour in future. - The School will usually try to reconcile bully and victim and help them both move forward, but it will also deal firmly with the bully. - Disciplinary action will be taken against the bully so that they recognise the seriousness of their behaviour and others can see that bullying is not acceptable. - Afterwards, there will be a "follow-up" to make sure that the victim can feel safe again and feel confident that the bullying has stopped.
+- In serious cases, the parents of the bully and the victim will be informed, and the bully's parents will be asked to come into school for a meeting. - Victims of bullying will receive support and help to develop strategies for dealing with bullying and their feeling and wishes will be considered before any adjustments or sanctions are imposed. - The School will look at why the bully is behaving like this and how they can be helped to avoid such behaviour in future. - The School will usually try to reconcile bully and victim and help them both move forward, but with all things considered deal with the bully appropriately. - Any disciplinary action taken against the bully aims to help the pupils recognise the seriousness of their behaviour and others can see that bullying is not acceptable. - Afterwards, there will be a "follow-up" to check that the victim feels safe and that the bullying behaviour towards them has stopped.

-The School takes all allegations of bullying seriously and will take firm action against any behaviour intended to hurt or humiliate others.
+The School takes all allegations of bullying seriously.
 If the School feels that a criminal offence may have been committed, assistance from the police will be sought.